WebKit/WebKit-http/README.markdown

 WebKitBuild/Release folder.
 Launching it will then use the freshly built libraries instead of the system ones.

-This document was last updated October 11, 2013
+This document was last updated November 26, 2013

 Authors: Maxime Simon, Alexandre Deckner, Adrien Destugues